correial/correial.github.io/content/Fast Robots/Lab 4/index.md

 - `correction_b` is the calibration factor for reverse wheel rotation (currently **1.3**)

-To test a range of car capabilities, I had the car move straight, then in reverse, then rotate on axis in both directions before moving straight left at the end (note each tile is 13"x13"):
+To test a range of car capabilities, I had the car move straight, then in reverse, then rotate on axis in both directions before moving straight left at the end (note each tile is 13"x13").
+The sequence of actions is set in the main loop() which gets called when the `START_DATA_COLLECTION` command flag is run over bluetooth.

 <iframe width="450" height="315" src="https://www.youtube.com/embed/Zv6U8mtepHE"allowfullscreen></iframe>
 <figcaption>Open Loop Test</figcaption>